Becoming a Teacher Leader: Taking Responsibility for Student Learning

 What will I be certified to teach?

-The Elementary Education degree (along with acceptable background checks and successful passing of the Praxis II exam) will certify you to teach grades 1 through 6.
+The Elementary Education degree (along with acceptable background checks and successful passing of the MOCA exam) will certify you to teach grades 1 through 6.

 Where will I do my field experiences in schools?